Alvenster/Cardboard/README.md

 # Carboard

 This app is productivity app that allows you to manipulate elements inside a infinite board.
-Elements can range from simple text, to todo-lists and eiter file.
+Elements can range from simple text, to todo-lists and even files.

 It can be used as a simple tool for organizing your life, as well as providing advanced feature for orgnanizing complex projects with collaboration.